rafalkukuczka/RPAssesment/quiz.md

 # General knowledge

 ## Class or Struct
-Give the main differences between a `struct` and a `class` in .Net.
+> Give the main differences between a `struct` and a `class` in .Net.

+Struct is a value type, while class is a reference type.
+Struct will be allocated on the stack, while class will beallocated on the heap.
+This means that when a struct is passed around, it is copied, whereas a class is passed by reference (only the reference will be copied not the object it points to).
+Structs are typically used for small data structures that do not require inheritance, while classes are used for larger and more complex objects.

 ## Variance
 Can you explain the advantages of covariance on a Generic interface ?
 Give an example.